 We are currently working in partnership with Maputha Ditshaba High School who have offered us a piece of land that we will create a community garden to help local community members sustain themselves and their families and increase income generation.
 Initially high school graduates will have the opportunity to learn new skills and a sustainable way of feeding themselves and their families.
 It will be a self-sustaining model where the youth will receive equipment and training in the garden to be able to produce vegetables for their own sustenance as well as producing seedling boxes for others.
 As a second phase we will provide training in basic business skills to assist with future income generation and further education.

-Long Term Impact: The youth will create seedling boxes and vegetables to sell for income generation and so they can start their own garden at home.
+Long Term Impact: The young people from the Farmers of the Future project in Greater Kruger will create seedling boxes and vegetables to sell for income generation and so they can start their own garden at home.
 These youths will be using seedlings to start their own garden at home or continue into commercial farming to maximize income generation and partner with local businesses.

 Many of the local residents live with family or extended family in basic housing due to the levels of poverty in the area, and the level of education is low with many of the population aged 20 years and above having no formal schooling.
 Although rates of Primary School attendance are improving, further and higher education in the area remains a challenge.
 This, in turn, increases the high unemployment rate, which currently sits at over 50%.